The Vancouver Cherry Blossom Festival takes place in April most years. It features a Japan Fair and other blossom-themed events.

 Cherry Blossom Festival Events in Vancouver

-It’s a great festival, as acknowledged by the Canadian Garden Council which named it Canada’s Garden Festival of the Year Award winner a few years ago.
+It’s a great festival, as acknowledged by the Canadian Garden Council, which named it the winner of Canada’s Garden Festival of the Year Award a few years ago.

 The Big Picnic at David Lam Park

 The Big Picnic is a free cherry blossom-viewing event at David Lam Park.
 The venue is in Yaletown at 1300 Pacific Boulevard.
-In 2025 the event took place on Saturday, March 29th.
-It ran from 10:00 am to 4:00 pm.
+In 2026, the event takes place on Saturday, March 28th.
+Last year it ran from 10:00 am to 4:00 pm.
+The 2026 times are likely to be similar, but with exact details to be confirmed.

-“Hanami” is the Japanese traditional practice of gathering with friends and family in parks under cherry trees and admiring the blossoms while eating and drinking.
-“Hana” in Japanese means “flower” and “mi” means “to see.”
+“Hanami” is a traditional Japanese practice of gathering with friends and family in parks under cherry trees to admire the blossoms while eating and drinking.
+“Hana” in Japanese means “flower,” and “mi” means “to see.”
 The Big Picnic is a celebration of “hanami.”

-When the event happens, arrive early if you can to find parking, especially if it’s a sunny day.
-Also, take your own picnic, lawn chair or a tarp or something to sit on.
-There’s normally free family-friendly entertainment and outdoor sessions of yoga, along with a small number of food trucks most years.
+It is best to arrive early to find parking, especially on sunny days.
+Also, bring your own picnic, lawn chair, tarp, or something to sit on.
+There’s typically free, family-friendly entertainment and outdoor yoga sessions, along with a small number of food trucks most years.

-In total, at the event, we estimate that between around 500 and 1,000 people are on-site at any given time.
-So it’s not a huge event, but it is free and a fabulous time to check out the park’s cherry blossoms.
+In total, we estimate that between 500 and 1,000 people are on-site at any given time.
+It’s not a major event, but it is free and a great time to check out the park’s cherry blossoms.

 Click Big Picnic for more information about this Vancouver Cherry Blossom hanami event.